 Mike has served on the international board of directors for Joni and Friends: the disability outreach ministry of Joni Eareckson Tada, and has authored a book entitled Disability and the Gospel: How God Uses Our Brokenness to Display His Grace (Crossway, 2012).
 In his spare time, he enjoys reading Tolkien, Lewis, and old classic novels, as well as a dabbling interest in numismatics, particularly American nickels, half dollars, Morgan silver dollars, and British thruppenny bits (threepence coins).
 He and his wife Mary have eight children in their 20s and 30s, one grandchild, one dog, and a couple of grand-dogs.

 Hollie Benjumea graduated summa cum laude from Charleston Southern University with a BS in history and education and a minor in French.
 She has served as head volleyball coach and grammar school PE teacher since 2006, and youth sports coordinator since 2012.
 Hollie played four years of Division I volleyball and was ranked as a leading middle blocker in the Big South Conference.
 She was named conference player of the week in 2002 and to the Big South All-Academic Team in 2001 and 2002.
 She also received several accolades from Charleston Southern including Volleyball Student Athlete of the Year 2001, History Student of the Year 2003, and French Student of the Year in 2002.
+In 2017 Hollie completed her health coaching certification through the Dr. Sears Wellness Institute and is certified to work with families and expecting mothers.

 Jackson Benjumea has served as the head beach volleyball coach at Geneva since the inception of the program in 2017.
 He began his beach career in Miami where he trained with Gaston Macau.
 Jackson played in several AVP qualifiers and has played in the professional east coast circuit since 2000.
 Jackson played with and against several professional beach players such as Phil Dalhauser, Nick Lucena, Steve Grotowski, and Hudson Bates.
 He has a passion for teaching the sport and volunteered as the UCF men’s club coach in 2015.
 He has worked with people of all ages and backgrounds to help them grow in the fundamentals and knowledge of the game.
 Coach Benjumea continues to play locally with tours such as Volleyamerica and Dig The Beach, and is excited about growing the game at the high school level.